All guides

 • Start with focused practice: Begin with targeted exercises on author's intent questions.
 Use the smart review system to analyze your answers and learn from mistakes.

-• Track your progress: ChatSAT's AI will adapt your practice sessions, ensuring you're working at the right level for continuous improvement.
+• Track your progress: Pursu's AI will adapt your practice sessions, ensuring you're working at the right level for continuous improvement.

 • Follow a tailored study plan: The platform highlights areas where you need more practice, keeping your study sessions efficient and effective.

-Pro tip: Use ChatSAT's follow-up feature if you're unsure about why an author chose a specific approach.
+Pro tip: Use Pursu's follow-up feature if you're unsure about why an author chose a specific approach.
 This will deepen your understanding of writing patterns and author decisions.

 Conclusion